plone/plone.testing/src/plone/testing/README.rst

 Two special methods, ``setUp()`` and ``tearDown()``, can also be added.
 These will be called before or after each test, respectively, and provide a useful place to construct and clean up test fixtures without writing a custom layer.
-They are obviously not as re-usable as layers, though.
+They are obviously not as reusable as layers, though.

    *Hint:* Somewhat confusingly, the ``setUp()`` and ``tearDown()`` methods in a test case class are the equivalent of the ``testSetUp()`` and ``testTearDown()`` methods of a layer class.